Haidra-Org/AI-Horde/index_stable.md

 * [Haidra](https://github.com/haidra-org) - The amazing developer community helping to maintain and improve the AI Horde ecosystem.
 * [Sponsors](/sponsors) - See our complete sponsor list including our patreon supporters

-And of course, everyone contributing their SD to the horde!
+And of course, everyone contributing their GPU processing to the AI Horde!